Raw Whole Prey Diet

 Ideally you should feed small fishes of a pound or less.
 Usual consumption is 1.5 to 2 pounds per day.
 You can also buy the fish ground up and serve it that way.
-Whole fish can be eaten fresh or frozen.
+The fish can be eaten frozen or thawed.

 - Red Dog Blue Kat Herring or Salmon raw formulas

 - Most commercial oily fish based raw formulas similar to the above

 - Blue Wilderness Trout & Chicken Grill

 - Two or more bread units1 PLUS two or more fish units2 PLUS two raw egg yolks per meal if feeding twice daily.
 Can be fed separately, top dressed or mixed together.
 Please check footnotes.

 - Sockeye Salmon Mixture (see recipe below)

 - Any of the raw diets above for one meal and Orijen Six Fish kibble or Acana Pacifica kibble at the other daily meal.

 - Orijen Six Fish OR Acana Pacifica PLUS a minimum of two fish units2 per day.